gvnadir/react-optimizations/README.md

+# React Optimizations Guidelines

+## main branch

-1. When a component is re-evaluated, every child and descendent will be also re-evaluated EVEN IF NO CHANGES ARE MADE.
-   Keep in mind that even though they are re-evaluated, the real DOM will not be changed if there are no actual changes.
-   So, re-evaluate these components is a complete waste.
-Let's find a solution.
+When a component is re-rendered, every child and descendent will be also re-rendered **even if no changes are made**.
+Keep in mind that even though they are re-evaluated, the real DOM **will not be changed if there are no actual changes** (this is what makes React's virtual DOM perfomant).
+Anyway, re-render these components is a complete waste.

+So we can see this behaviour by clicking the _click to incremental local_ button of the parent component (App).
+Whenever the button is clicked, the Child component is re-rendered even if no changes are made to its class.

 2. React.memo() is the solution.
    A child component wrapped with React.memo() will not be re-evaluated if no changes for his PROPS are made.